 Credit spread dynamics were the key contributing factor to performance over the month.
-Although domestic spreads were rangebound during June, the Fund's allocation to USD and EUR denominated credit performed well across select corporates, domestic and offshore banks.
-Alboation to RMBS was also constructive with contracting securitised spreads contributing to performance.
-Among non-financial corporates, a pair of USD denominated senior Santos bonds (amongst the funds top 10 issuer exposures) rallied strongly in late June reflecting a takeover bid from Abu Dhabi National Oil Co combined with spiking oil prices as a result of geopolitical tensions.
-The Manager elected to liquidate the positions, locking in profit.
+Although domestic spreads were rangebound during June, the Fund's allocation to USD and EUR denominated credit performed well across select domestic and offshore banks.
+Allocation to RMBS was also constructive with contracting securitised spreads contributing to performance.

-The Fund's yield premium above benchmark continues to contribute to relative returns, led by allocation to RMBS and offshorebanks.
-The portfolio's running yield was 5.4% at month end, with the spread (credit yield premium) measured at 1.7%.
+The Fund's yield premium above benchmark continues to contribute to relative returns, led by allocation to RMBS and offshore banks.
+The portfolio's running yield was 5.4% at month end, with the spread (credit yield premium) measured at 1.8%.